djbacad/rag-for-indian-food-recipes/README.md

 ### Project Highlights:
 - Retrieval Mechanism: Uses ChromaDB to store and retrieve recipe information.
 Recipes are embedded and queried based on user input to find the most relevant data.
-- Generative Model: Employs the google/flan-t5-small model from Hugging Face's Transformers library to generate detailed responses.
+- Generative Model: Employs the google/flan-t5-small model from hf's transformers to generate detailed responses.
 This model processes the retrieved recipe data to create contextually rich answers.
 - No LangChain: Implements RAG without LangChain, relying instead on a direct approach with ChromaDB and the selected generative model to achieve its functionality.

 ### Files Overview: